ntustison/Histograms/Text/intro.md

   as the SSIM values remain close to 1.
 This is in contrast to the corresponding range in histogram similarity which is much larger.
   Although not as great, the range in histogram differences with simulated noise is much greater than the range in SSIM.
-Both point to the potential lack of robustness to distortions in the histogram domain vs. the image domain.}
+Both sets of observations are evidence of the lack of robustness to distortions in the histogram domain in comparison with the original image domain.}
   \label{fig:similarity}
 \end{figure}